 Other blogs you may enjoy in Italy: An Inside Guide to Medieval Genoa

 - Camogli is very photogenic from every angle so pack your camera or phone.
-I take all my photos with my iPhone.

 - If you are driving to Camogli, get there early as the car park is not big.